asubramaniyan/website/content/post/post-1/index.md

 ---

-As we data scientist know, the quality of the data can make or break a data product.
-Poor quality data has led to a loss of ~600B US dollars just in the field of marketing alone.
-Another report cuts duplicate data as the mother of all data quality problems.
-Duplicate data issues are faced by many companies whose customers are B2B companies.
-They get their data from different CRMs and accounting systems which has data in different formats.
-Duplicate records when not removed can negatively affect data products such as customer analytics - customer segmentation analysis, in the worst case can led the same customer to be in several tiers.
-The goal of Super De-Duper is to identify duplicates records and provide a “Dupe” score, a custom metric that quantifies the duplicity of the records.
+As we data scientists know, the quality of the data can make or break a data product.
+Poor quality data has led to a loss of ~600B US dollars just in the field of marketing alone [1].
+Another report cites duplicate data as the mother of all data quality problems [2].
+Duplicate data issues are faced by many companies,  who has their data collected from different CRM platforms and accounting systems as the data in these platforms come in different formats.
+Duplicate records when not removed can negatively affect data products.
+For example, customer segmentation analysis can report the same customer segmented into multiple tiers when the duplicate records are not removed.
+The goal of Super De-Duper project is to identify duplicates records and provide a “Dupe” score, a custom metric that quantifies the duplicity of the records.

 I consulted with a startup company in Boston, Tally Street, who provide virtual accountant services to B2B companies and worked on their customer profile data to remove duplicates.
 The main features of the data that I used for this project are: name of the company, their address and primary phone number.
 There are several duplicates in the dataset, one example is shown below: